pcda17/pcda17.github.io/week-3.md

 That format is a bit verbose for a simple task like this, so to make life easier we’ll use the Python package `NumPy`.
 We can install NumPy in one of two ways.

->    //# First way to install numpy is to open a new terminal window and type:
+>    //# First way to install numpy is to open a new terminal window and type the following
+>
 >    pip install -U --user numpy
+>
 >    //# Second way to install numpy is to type the same line but start with //! -- this tells the Jupyter notebook to run the command on the system:
+>
 >    #!pip install -U --user numpy

 Once it’s installed, switch back to Jupyter and try this alternative.

 >    import numpy
 >    numpy.mean(lifespans_1880s)